Construction Tool Reviews and Comparisons for Owner-Builders

 Finish Nailers

-- Cons: Heavy; slower cycle time; battery life moderate
+- Ryobi P320 Airstrike: No compressor; affordable; adequate for trim.
+Heavy; slower cycle time; battery life moderate.

-- Pros: Lightweight; excellent battery life; tool-free jam clearing; precise
+- Dewalt DCN660B: Lightweight; excellent battery life; tool-free jam clearing; precise.
+More expensive than Ryobi.

-- Pros: Powerful; consistent depth drive; long runtime; durable
+- Milwaukee 2746-20: Powerful; consistent depth drive; long runtime; durable.
+Premium price; requires M18 platform.

 Air Compressor Reviews